2020 United States Senate elections: Alaska

 One-term Republican Dan Sullivan was elected in 2014, defeating incumbent Democrat Mark Begich.
 He defeated independent challenger Al Gross to win a second term in office.

 Potential Democratic candidates included Begich, who was the Democratic nominee for governor of Alaska in 2018, and Anchorage mayor Ethan Berkowitz, who was the Democratic nominee for governor of Alaska in 2010.
 One Democrat, Edgar Blatchford, filed to run by the June 1 filing deadline.

-Gross, an orthopedic surgeon and fisherman, declared his candidacy on July 2, 2019, as an Independent.
+Gross, an orthopedic surgeon and fisherman, declared his candidacy on July 2, 2019, as an independent.
 He participated in a joint primary for the Alaska Democratic Party, Alaska Libertarian Party and Alaskan Independence Party, winning the nomination as an independent supported by the Democratic Party.

 Despite predictions of a close race, Sullivan defeated Gross by 12.7 percentage points.

 Arizona (special)

 Six-term Republican John McCain was re-elected in 2016, but died in office on August 25, 2018, after a battle with brain cancer.
 Republican governor Doug Ducey appointed former senator Jon Kyl to fill the seat temporarily.
-After Kyl stepped down at the end of the year, Ducey appointed outgoing U.S. Representative Martha McSally to replace him after she lost the election to the other Arizona senate seat.
+After Kyl resigned at the end of the year, Ducey appointed outgoing U.S. Representative Martha McSally to replace him after she lost the election to the other Arizona senate seat.
 McSally ran in the 2020 special election to fill the remaining two years of the term, losing to Democrat Mark Kelly, a former astronaut.

 Once a solidly Republican state, Arizona trended more purple in the late 2010s.
-Incumbent Republican Martha McSally was appointed to the late John McCain's seat two months after losing the 2018 Arizona U.S. Senate election to Democrat Kyrsten Sinema.
+Incumbent Republican Martha McSally was appointed to McCain's seat two months after losing the 2018 Arizona U.S. Senate election to Democrat Kyrsten Sinema.
 Her Democratic opponent, astronaut Mark Kelly, raised significantly more money and generally led her by 5 to 15 points in the polling.
 McSally also suffered from low approval ratings due to her strong allegiance to Trump, who was unpopular in Arizona despite having won the state by 3.5 points in 2016.

 Arkansas

 One-term Republican Tom Cotton was elected in 2014, after serving two years in the United States House of Representatives, defeating incumbent Democratic senator Mark Pryor by a comfortable margin.
-Cotton was re-elected to a second term by a 33-point margin, defeating Libertarian Ricky Dale Harrington, Jr.
+Cotton was re-elected to a second term by a 33-point margin, defeating Libertarian Ricky Dale Harrington Jr.

 Joshua Mahony, a non-profit executive and 2018 Democratic nominee for Congress in Arkansas's 3rd congressional district, filed to run for the Democratic nomination, but dropped out just after the filing deadline.
 No other Democrats filed within the filing deadline.
 Progressive activist Dan Whitfield ran as an independent, but suspended his campaign on October 1, 2020, after failing to qualify for the ballot.